Universal government assistance

 A streamlined procedure for newborns

-In the case of a birth in Québec, no application is required in order to receive child assistance payments.
-The child is automatically signed up for the child assistance program when the birth is declared to the
+birth in Québec, no application is required in order to receive Family Allowance payments.
+The child is automatically signed up for the Family Allowance measure when the birth is declared to the

-The amount varies from one family to another
+The amount varies for each family

 - the number of dependent children under the age of 18 living with the beneficiary

 - the number of children in shared custody